 In Washington State, two levels of courts are used for Personal Injury cases.
 The district court level handles Personal Injury cases worth less than $50,000 and the superior court level handles Personal Injury cases worth more than $50,000.

 In Washington State defendants have a right to a jury trial.
 The accused has the right to a trial by an impartial jury from the state and district in which the incident allegedly occurred.

 Most jurors pay reasonably close attention to the evidence during the trial and most courts now allow jurors to take notes during the trial.

 When deliberations begin in the jury room after the trial, jurors will usually review the evidence quite closely with each other.
 They cannot have a transcript of the testimony; they must rely on their memories and their notes, but they are allowed to have all of the trial exhibits with them.
 They will usually discuss the evidence until they are all satisfied that they have a good handle on how the accident happened.

-In an easy case, that could take less than an hour, but, in a more complex case, that could take days.
+In an relatively straightforward case, that could take less than an hour, but, in a more complex case, that could take days.
 After they have figured out the facts, the jurors will turn to the law.

 Punitive damages, sometimes called exemplary damages, are awarded by a court as a punishment to the wrongdoer.
 This type of damage is meant to serve as a deterrent to others from engaging in the same wrongful actions.
 Punitive damages are sometimes awarded in special cases when someone commits an act that is particularly wanton, malicious, evil, violent, or fraudulent.
 In Washington State, punitive damages are not typically awarded; however, there are numerous statutory exceptions where punitive damages may be allowed.